 Just be sure to date the freezer bags for the day you put the bananas in.
 That way, you can check how long they’ve been there.
 It can get tricky to differentiate between identical bags of bananas after a few months.

-Do I need to wash bananas?
+Do you need to wash bananas?

 Not many people would think of washing a banana before freezing it, but it’s more important than you might think.